 We know most cats just love hanging out.
 They are always looking for that high cat perch to get on and dangle their front legs over.
-Your cat will love the finished product of this cat perch DIY.
+If you’re handy on the tools, perhaps this DIY guide is for you.

 A Cat Ledge or Cat Window Perch can really introduce a whole new perspective to your cats life.
-Most cats will naturally want to be high up, I often find my cats on top of the fridge.
-I recently added a cat ledge to our home and they love it.
+Most cats love have a birds eye view, I know ironic right?

 If you’ve been thinking about buying a cat ledge or making your own cat window perch, the below guide could be useful.
 A big thanks to Pet Meadow Crew for the guide.

 You’ll need some basic, easy to find hardware and materials to build your own cat ledge.
 I have listed the exact materials and measurements required to replicate the cat ledge in the video.

 - (1) 2×2 ft 3/4 to 1 inch plywood

 - 3” wood screwsCarpet (approx 2.5 yds x 1 yd)

 A good Quality Chop/miter saw, or get your local store to cut the lengths provided.